 NeoCharge Smart Splitter

-Unlock home EV charging access by sharing your 240V outlet.
+Save time and money on fast home EV charging access by sharing your 240V outlet.
 Charge both of your EVs or share your dryer and EV.
 Self-installable in minutes without expensive installation costs or rewiring.
-The Smart Splitter comes with the same outlet type on… read more
+UL Listed.
+Auto-Switching.
+The Smart… read more

 Despite this upfront cost, EV drivers still save money by switching to electric.
 Think of it this way: if you could pay a small fee to install a gas station at your house and pay less for gas than at the pump, wouldn't you do it?
 With electric cars, you can!